5 Retail Buzzwords We Hate in Brick-and-Mortar

-Delivering an “omnichannel” customer experience is no longer impressive; it’s expected.
+Delivering an omnichannel customer experience is no longer impressive—it’s expected.
 It’s time to leave this buzzword behind and instead focus on doing what it means.

-This phrase has been bandied about for a few years now, and with good reason: once marquee players in the retail scene like Walgreens, Gap, Toys “R” Us, Best Buy, Foot Locker, Sears, and, more recently, Payless ShoeSource have either gone bankrupt or reduced their store count to try and stay afloat in an ever-shifting marketplace.
+The phrase “retail apocalypse” has been bandied about for a few years now, and with good reason.
+Once marquee players in the retail scene like Walgreens, Gap, Toys “R” Us, Macy’s, Foot Locker, Sears, and Payless ShoeSource have either gone bankrupt or reduced their store count to try and stay afloat in an ever-shifting marketplace.

-But despite the headlines, it’s not all doom and gloom: NRF recently reported that total retail sales from November 2018 through January 2019 increased 2.6% compared to the same period a year ago, and total retail sales for 2019 are expected to grow as much as 4.4%.
+But despite the headlines, it’s not all doom and gloom: NRF reported that total retail sales from November 2018 through January 2019 increased 2.6% compared to the same period before.
+(And in January 2020, NRF reported that retail sales grew 2.7 percent over the same month in the previous year.)

 Meanwhile, many retailers are purposefully shrinking their footprint to save money on rental prices and offer a more curated shopping experience.
-Kohl’s leased space to Planet Fitness earlier this year to make money on their already-existing stores and get more customers interested in their new athletic wear line, and IKEA and Target both continue to open small-format stores to capitalize on urban and college customers who can’t always access suburban big-box locations.
+In 2019, Kohl’s leased space to Planet Fitness to make money on their already-existing stores and get more customers interested in their new athletic wear line.
+And IKEA and Target both continue to open small-format stores to capitalize on urban and college customers who can’t always access suburban big-box locations.

 Retail isn’t dying, but the industry as we know it is changing, and there’s bound to be a few casualties along the way.

-Retailers should spend less time blaming a supposed “retail apocalypse” and focus on boosting their in-store execution if they want to survive.
+Retailers should spend less time blaming a supposed “retail apocalypse” and focus on nailing their in-store execution to grow brand awareness and loyalty.